yangsong24/Customer_Churn_Predictive_Analytics/README.md

 ## Results

-The logistic regression model with appropriate hyperparameter tuning the best balance of precision and recall for predicting customer churn in this dataset.
+The logistic regression model with appropriate hyperparameter tuning provided the best balance of precision and recall for predicting customer churn in this dataset.

 ## Conclusion